madhavansingh/MittiVerse/mittiverse-backend/BACKEND_STRUCTURE.md

-# Backend Project Structure — GreenFund Backend
+# Backend Project Structure - MittiVerse Backend

 This file documents the current backend repository structure and a short description for important files and folders.
 Use this as a quick reference when navigating the codebase.